 Richmond’s Pull of the Net Event at the Cannery in Steveston Village

 The Pull of the Net: A Multicultural Celebration features Indigenous dancers, Japanese drummers and other performers of various cultural backgrounds.
 It’s normally a one-day event both inside and outside the Gulf of Georgia Cannery in Steveston Village at the beginning of May.
-In 2020, however, it’s a weeklong virtual event with performances taking place online every day.
+In 2020, however, it was a weeklong virtual event with performances taking place online every day in September.

 Virtual Celebrations in 2020

-In 2020, the Pull of the Net: A Multicultural Celebration takes place during the week of September 21st to 27th.
+In 2020, the Pull of the Net: A Multicultural Celebration took place during the week of September 21st to 27th.

-At the virtual event this year there is a Lion Dance, Indigenous singing and dancing, calligraphy demonstrations and other multicultural activities.
+At the virtual event this past year there was a Lion Dance, Indigenous singing and dancing, calligraphy demonstrations and other multicultural activities.

-Similar to previous years, performers in 2020 include dancers from the Northern Shaolin Traditional Martial Arts Club as well as the Coastal Wolf Pack.
-The Japanese drumming this year is with Uzume Taiko.
-There are also workshops on both Chinese and Japanese calligraphy, environmental activities hosted by Ocean Wise, and a number of other interesting things to watch and do.
+Similar to previous years, performers in 2020 included dancers from the Northern Shaolin Traditional Martial Arts Club as well as the Coastal Wolf Pack.
+The Japanese drumming was with Uzume Taiko.
+There were also workshops on both Chinese and Japanese calligraphy, environmental activities hosted by Ocean Wise, and a number of other interesting things to watch and do.

 To learn more click Pull of the Net 2020.